-Born in Bucharest, Romania, tenor Bogdan Mihai began studying violin at an early age to then pursue vocal training as a baritone.
-Upon completion of his Conservatoire degree he discovered his new vocality as a tenor in Italy, under the guidance of legendary soprano Mirella Freni, who also awarded him the Nicolai Ghiaurov scholarship.
-He spent two years training in Italy and also obtained his Masters Diploma in Belcanto at the Transilvania University in Brasov, Romania with soprano Mariana Nicolesco.
+Romanian tenor Bogdan Mihai trained in Italy under the guidance of legendary soprano Mirella Freni who awarded him the Nicolai Ghiaurov scholarship.
+He also obtained his Masters Diploma in Belcanto at the Transylvania University in Brasov, Romania with soprano Mariana Nicolesco.

 Adelberto Adelaide di Borgogna in Rossini DVD